ddsbook/blog/pages/resources.md

 - [OpenRefine](http://openrefine.org/) : an open source, locally-installed, cross-platform toolkit that makes it extremely easy to import, explore, clean, transform, and enrich messy data into something usable for analysis.
 - [DataWrangler](http://vis.stanford.edu/wrangler/) : An browser-based, JavaScript tool created by Stanford University's Visualization Group that lets you explore and transform small data sets in-browser, then export a custom Python or JavaScript source file, suitable for running locally on both small and large data sets.
-- [WebPlotDigitizer](http://arohatgi.info/WebPlotDigitizer/app/) : This online tool makes it possible to quickly Òreverse engineerÓ charts and graphs that have no associated open data files.
+- [WebPlotDigitizer](http://arohatgi.info/WebPlotDigitizer/app/) : This online tool makes it possible to quickly "reverse engineer" charts and graphs that have no associated open data files.
 - [Google CRUSH Tools](https://code.google.com/p/crush-tools/) : A command-line processing engine and data transformation tool that makes it possible to work efficiently with large data sets from a shell prompt.
 - [csvkit](https://github.com/onyxfish/csvkit) : A suite of open source Python utilities that are similar to the CRUSH tools, but usable from both the command line and within Python scripts.
 - [Data Cleaner](http://datacleaner.org/) : This product is similar to OpenRefine but with both commercial and open source offerings.